-A fast-growing class of therapeutic drugs called biosimilars is creating expanded treatment options in certain instances, which may help lower costs for some patients and the health care system as a whole.
+A fast-growing class of therapeutic drugs called biosimilars is creating expanded treatment options in certain instances.
+The result may help lower costs for some patients and the health care system overall.

-If you’re not familiar with biosimilars, here are answers to some of the most frequently asked questions about them:
+Here are answers to some of the most frequently asked questions about biosimilars:

+What are biosimilars?
 Biosimilar drugs are biological products, meaning they use living organisms as ingredients.
-While they aren’t identical to their brand-name counterpart, sometimes called a reference product, they are highly similar and have no meaningful clinical differences in their active components.
+While they aren’t identical to their brand-name counterpart, sometimes called the reference product, they are highly similar and have no meaningful clinical differences in their active components.

 Compared with a reference product, biosimilars: